Understandable and reusable code

 • > width

-• Error: object 'width' not found
+• Error: object 'radius' not found

 • ‘Global’ variables can influence function, but should not.